-Written resolutions have long been an instrument in a company’s toolkit for agreeing directors’ and shareholders’ resolutions without the need to physically hold a meeting.
+Written resolutions are an important instrument in a company’s toolkit for agreeing both directors’ and shareholders’ resolutions without needing to hold a meeting.
 Here we’ll discuss:

-Shareholders’ written resolutions have the most rules for their proposal, contents and circulation, which we’ll explore in detail.
-Directors’ written resolutions, covered at the end of this article, have fewer enforced rules to their use, and are covered more by the company’s articles than the Companies Act – these are covered specifically at the end of this article.
+Shareholders’ written resolutions have many rules for their proposal, contents and circulation, which we’ll explore in detail.
+The contents and use of directors’ written resolutions are covered more by the company’s articles than the Companies Act – these are covered specifically at the end of this article.

 Need written resolution templates?